A Heart from Space

 website, phone, GPS

-Performing the work requires the participants to negotiate the dynamics of group collaboration through the website, adjusting their position in response to the movements of the group to collectively create a heart.
+A Heart from Space is a website designed for groups of people to draw shapes together using their GPS positions.
+Performing the work requires the participants to negotiate the dynamics of group collaboration through the website and individuals adjust their position in response to the group's movements to collectively create a heart.

 Visit the website here: www.a-heart-from-space.com